fodela/BackEnd_notes/identity_and_authentication.md

 The signature part of the JWT will help us verify that the information in the JWT is not tampered with and comes from a trusted source.
 It is dependent on the header, payload, and secret.
 A secret is a string stored on the authentication service and on the server that will validate the JWT.

 If the secret is not known by a third party, they cannot sign the information within their payload or header.
 If the header or payload changes and the secret remains the same, the signature will change.
 As a result, if the signature strings match, we can trust that the data within the JWT is authentic.
 But if not, we know that the information has been tampered with in transit.

+### Local Storage

+Local Storage is an implementation of a key-value store that is accessible through a javascript interface in most modern browsers.
+It is a general purpose interface to store strings which will persist in memory from session to session.
+It is designed for smaller strings and alternative opensource systems like localForage exist for large amounts of data.